Japanese visits to shrine on war anniversary anger China

 South Korea's Foreign Ministry called the visits "deplorable", saying they showed the ministers were "still keeping their eyes shut to history" and urging Japan to offer a sincere apology.

-Japanese conservatives say it is only natural to honor the war dead and deny that doing so at Yasukuni glorifies the war.
+Japanese conservatives say it is only natural to honour the war dead and deny that doing so at Yasukuni glorifies the war.

 "Paying homage to the war dead is a purely domestic matter and it's not for other countries to criticize us or intervene in these matters, Keiji Furuya, a minister whose portfolios include the national public safety commission, said after paying his respects at the shrine in central Tokyo.